 (4) Production of a certificate referred to in subsection (2) in respect of a person is evidence in any court that the person is duly designated under subsection (1).

-[Pt.
-2 has not come into operation 2.]
+[Part 2 has not come into operation 2.]

 Part 3 — Certification of individuals performing repair work